faseemnaufal/contact-page-nextjs/README.md

 Open http://localhost:3000

-You can start editing the page by modifying `app/page.js`.
-The page auto-updates as you edit the file.
+You can start editing the page by modifying `app/page.js`

 ## Deployed on Vercel